ABI-Tutorials/IUPS2017/preparation.rst

 Connecting OpenCOR to your PMR account
 --------------------------------------

 Once you have OpenCOR installed, we want to connect it to PMR to enable you to archive and share your work.
 If you follow the instructions over at :ref:`cellml_opencor_pmr_tutorial__pmr_with_opencor` to create an account on the teaching instance of the Physiome Model Repository (PMR) and then set up OpenCOR to use that account.
+You can use this `CellML model <https://models.physiomeproject.org/workspace/25d/rawfile/c702d05c6a698b7b97dbb5b106600a16abfbff97/lorenz.cellml>`_ as the test model for that part of the tutorial.

 .. include:: PMR2/teaching-instance-warning.rst